 Spiky, Pokey, Shardy: Shag Rug Mosaic with Margo Anton

-Margo Anton has been working as a professional mosaic artist for over a decade, creating fine art mosaics, mosaic jewelry, and teaching classes.
-She has exhibited artwork in her native Canada, the USA, Italy, Ireland, Australia, and in past SAMA exhibitions.
-When not creating mosaics and mosaic jewelry, she shares her knowledge and love of the mosaic medium by teaching, from regular classes in Canada to workshops and artist residencies abroad.
-She has been creating her unique style of mosaic jewelry since 2009 and makes it wherever she goes in her nomadic lifestyle.
-Her work can be seen at margoanton.com
+Margo Anton has been working as a professional mosaic artist and mosaic educator for 18 years creating fine art mosaics, mosaic jewelry, and teaching classes.
+She has exhibited her texture focused art work in her native Canada, the USA, Ireland, Italy, and France.
+When not creating mosaics, she shares her knowledge and love of the mosaic medium by teaching, from regular classes in Canada, to workshops in the USA and Australia, to artist residencies abroad.
+You can find her work at margoanton.com and mosaicaday.com.

 All students will source their own materials for this course.
 (Download PDF of list)

 - wheeled glass nippers (Breda/Lepponitt brand preferred, Montolits good for some of the cutting, but not all the cutting)